Building a C64 Saver Kit

 Soldered in.
 Clean up all that flux!

 Next, I place all the components in this 'row' as they don't interfere with each other underneath.
-Also note that some resistors are 1/4W instead of 1/8W, so I install them so one end is touching the board and the other is up.
-It works fine.
+You can install the components in any order, I've just found this to be the easiest approach.

 Splay the leads out sideways, but be careful as a few need to go 90° instead so they don't aim towards another solder point.